RoxJack/RoxJockey/index.md

 ## event (required)
 Specifies **the start key event** when the frame starts to be displayed and **the key event when it ends**.

-The frame will be displayed during the event.
 In the first event in the example above, the frame will be played only while the **"z" key** is down.
 On the other hand, in the second event, once the **"a" key** is pressed, the frame will continue to play until the **"a" key** is pressed again.
 When the event is restarted, the frame will start playing again from the beginning.